penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-teachers-teacher-properties-associationidentifier.md

 engineInputGHCSchema#/properties/ghcData/properties/teachers/items/properties/associationIdentifier
 ```

-Group or association of teachers that should have similar of entry and out hours, if it is possible.
-It's useful for teachers that share transport.
+Group or association of teachers who should have similar check-in and check-out times, if possible.
+This is useful for teachers who share transport.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |